oliyh/oxbow/README.md

 js/EventSource is generally moribund and does not support sending headers.
 Discussions generally reference js/fetch as a modern alternative but it does not natively process streams.

+⚠️Chrome Devtools will _not_ show events under the EventSource tab for requests made by js/fetch.
+See: [Issue 1025893](https://bugs.chromium.org/p/chromium/issues/detail?id=1025893)

 ## Usage

 ### Clojurescript